rebeccaly/virgil/wiki/glossary.md

 ## Card Request
 A specially formatted electronic message (sent to a server) used to request a card.
 The request must contain the information required by the application to authenticate the request, plus the public key of the entity requesting the card.

+## Card Service
+Virgil Card Service is a repository for all Virgil Cards after their publishing.
+This service has the role of issuing Virgil Cards or denying requests for Cards, it also provides the ability to search and revoke Virgil Cards.
+The ability to issue, distribute, revoke, and manage Virgil Cards, provides the necessary capabilities for Public Key infrastructure.

 ## Ciphertext
 A message that has been encrypted.